antsman/rpi-mongodb/debian/README.md

 # rpi-mongodb

 - debain based
-- uasing latest version from official repo
+- using latest version from official repo